|Audiovisual Media & Equipment||Interlibrary Loan||Online Catalog|

-- DVDs & Videocassettes may be viewed on DVD/VCR players which are located in the Media/Copy Center on the third floor of the Library.
-Only FLCC faculty may borrow videocassettes for use outside of the library.
+- DVDs & DVDs/videocassettes may be viewed on DVD/VCR players which are located in the study rooms on the second and third floor of the Library.
+Only FLCC faculty may borrow DVD/videocassettes for use outside of the library.

-- CDs, Audiocassettes, and phonograph records may be borrowed for use outside of the Library or may be listened to in the Media/Copy Center or in the current periodicals area on the third floor of the Library.
+- CDs, Audiocassettes, and phonograph records may be borrowed for use outside of the Library or may be listened to on the third floor of the Library.

 Who May Use the Library: